AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Create a scenario
+title: Create a scenario in Adobe Workfront Fusion
 description: The following tasks explain how to create a Adobe Workfront Fusion scenario.
 ---

-# Create a scenario
+# Create a scenario in Adobe Workfront Fusion

 The following tasks explain how to create a Adobe Workfront Fusion scenario.

-For a practice exercise that walks you through this process using data that we provide, see [Create a practice integration scenario](../../workfront-fusion/get-started/create-a-practice-scenario.md).
+For a practice exercise that walks you through this process using data that we provide, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).

 >[!NOTE]
 >